-The Historical Society has established two special funds to support our commitment to the care of our collections and to the importance of educational programs with the Marion Cross School.
+The Historical Society has established three special funds to support the long-term maintenance of the property, our commitment to the care of our collections, and to the importance of educational programs with the Marion Cross School.

 WILLIAM B. AND NANCY P. OSGOOD FUND FOR THE COLLECTIONS This special fund was established when Bill passed away in July 2013 thanks to many generous gifts from his friends and family.
 Bill shared with his wife, Nancy, a deep interest in Norwich history.
 This fund recognizes their joint commitment to the Historical Society and the importance he placed, and she places on its collections.
 The initial funds helped make possible the purchase of the Hutchinson-Loveland portraits painted by Roswell Tenney Smith in the 1840s.
 These six oil-on-canvas portraits add a new window through which to view Norwich history.
 Continued gifts to this fund will provide indispensable support for collections care and future acquisitions, both part of the mission of the Historical Society.